-In total, of approximately 640 eligible students attending the medical school, 162 students participated in the survey.
+In total, of approximately 640 eligible students attending the University of Michigan Medical School, 162 students participated in the survey.
 Table 2 displays the demographic characteristics of participants.
-Overall, 96 (59%) study participants were female, and 62 (38%) were male.
-An additional 1 (1%) respondent identified as transgender or nonbinary, 3 (2%) respondents left this item blank.
-The median age was 25 (range, 22-39 years old), with broad representation from the four medical school classes with 32-49 (20-30%) from each year and 8 respondents (5%) dual degree participation.
+Overall, 96 (59% of) study participants were female, and 62 (38%) were male.
+An additional 1 respondent identified as transgender or nonbinary, and 3 (2% of) respondents left this item blank.
+The median age was 25 (range, 22-39 years old), with broad representation from the four medical school classes with 32-49 (20-30%) from each year and 8 (5% of) respondents from dual degree participation.
 Specific reasons for non-participation were not assessed.